UtrechtUniversity/nudging/README.md

 ### Probabilistic Classifier
 Once, we have combined the data from different studies, we can determine which nudge type is most effective for a certain group of people, for a given nudge domain.
-We use age and gender to divide people into subgroups, although as said before we could easily include more observed characteristics if these are available.
+We use age and gender to divide people into subgroups, although we could easily include more observed characteristics if these are available.
 We use a probabilistic classifier to determine the most effective nudge, which has the advantage that we can also rank nudges on effectiveness instead of selecting only the most effective one.
 Nudge effectiveness is defined as the probability of nudge success.

 We implemented both a logistic regression and a naive Bayes classifier using [scikit-learn](https://scikit-learn.org).
-Logistic regression is a discriminitive model, meaning it learns the posterior probability directly from the traning data.
+Logistic regression is a discriminitive model, meaning it learns the posterior probability directly from the tranining data.
 Naive Bayes is a generative model, meaning it learns the joint probability distribution and uses Bayes' Theorem to predicts the posterior probability.
 Typically, naive Bayes converges quicker but has a higher error than logistic regression, see [Ng and Jordan 2001](https://dl.acm.org/doi/10.5555/2980539.2980648).
 Thus, while on small datasets naive Bayes may be preferable, logistic regression is likely to achieve better results as the training set size grows.

 ## Getting Started